DamiData/HR-Analytics/README.md

 **Button Navigation:** Interactive buttons have been added to allow  to navigate between different sections or views within a page.
 These buttons provide a more intuitive way to move through the analysis and access relevant content.

 ### Conclusion:

-Incorporating navigation techniques into the analysis enhances usability and interactivity, ultimately leading to a more engaging and effective data exploration experience for users.
-By leveraging these techniques, we aim to empower users to derive meaningful insights from the data and make informed decisions.

-### Conclusion: